zzz945/ReactNativeRelayStarter/README.md

 ### Run on simulator:

 ```
-react-native run-ios  # or...
+ios: react-native run-ios
+android: adb reverse tcp:8080 tcp:8080  # forward requests from the device to your computer
          react-native run-android
 ```

 ## Developing